David Sharp (mountaineer): 2006 Mount Everest expedition

 Sharp returned to Everest two years later to reach the summit on a solo climb arranged through Asian Trekking.
-Sharp was climbing alone and had intended to reach the summit without using supplementary oxygen, which is considered to be extremely risky even for very strong acclimatised mountain climbers, such as Sherpas.
-However, Sharp did not consider it a challenge to climb Everest with supplementary oxygen.
+Sharp was climbing alone and intended to reach the summit without using supplementary oxygen as he did not consider it a challenge to climb Everest with supplementary oxygen.

-Sharp was climbing with a "basic services" package from Asian Trekking that does not offer support after a certain altitude is reached on the mountain or a Sherpa to climb with as a partner.
-However, this option was available to Sharp for an additional fee.
+Sharp was climbing with a "basic services" package from Asian Trekking that did not offer support after a certain altitude reached on the mountain, or a Sherpa to climb with as a partner.
+This option had been available to Sharp for an additional fee.
 He was grouped with 13 other independent climbers – including Vitor Negrete, Thomas Weber, and Igor Plyushkin who also died attempting to summit that year – on the International Everest Expedition.
-This package only provided a permit, a trip into Tibet, oxygen equipment, transportation, food, and tents up to the Mount Everest "Advance Base Camp" (ABC) at an elevation of about 6340 m.
-The group Sharp was in was not an expedition and had no leader, although it is considered good climbing etiquette that members of the group make some effort to keep track of one another.
+This package provided a permit, a trip into Tibet, oxygen equipment, transportation, food, and tents up to the Mount Everest "Advance Base Camp" (ABC) at an elevation of about 6340 m.
+The group Sharp was in had no leader, although it is considered good climbing etiquette that members of the group make some effort to keep track of one another.

 Before Sharp booked his trip with Asian Trekking, his friend McGuinness, an experienced climber and guide, invited him to join his organised expedition at a discount.
 Sharp acknowledged this as a good deal but declined so he could act independently and climb at his own pace.
-Sharp opted to climb alone without a Sherpa, decided not to bring sufficient supplementary oxygen (reportedly only two bottles, which is enough for about 8 to 10 hours of climbing at high altitude) and without a radio to call for help if he encountered problems.
+Sharp opted to climb alone without a Sherpa and decided not to bring supplementary oxygen or a radio to call for help if he encountered problems.

-Photo of Green Boots, an unidentified corpse whose body became a landmark on the main Northeast ridge route of Mount Everest.
-He is thought to be Tsewang Paljor, a climber from India.
+Photo of Green Boots, a formerly unidentified corpse whose body became a landmark on the main Northeast ridge route of Mount Everest.
+DNA testing showed him to be Dorje Morup.